asyncapi/website/pages/docs/concepts/asyncapi-document/adding_channels.md

   s3 --- ch
 ```

-Here is an example of how you might specify that a channel is available only on certain servers:
+Here is an example of how you might specify that a channel is available only on certain servers -

 ```yml
 channels: